CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/data_onboarding/palo_alto.md

 1. Install the Add-on on the Heavy Forwarder (Reference).
 (TODO - incorrect reference link)

 2. Configure the Add-on on the Heavy Forwarder.
-    * Getting data into Splunk (https://splunk.paloaltonetworks.com/getting-data-in.html).
+    * Getting data into Splunk [https://splunk.paloaltonetworks.com/getting-data-in.html](https://splunk.paloaltonetworks.com/getting-data-in.html).
-    * Create an index named **pan_log** or update the macro definition in Cyences’ configuration page.
+    * Create an index named **pan_log** or update the macro definition in Cyences' configuration page.

 3. Install the Add-on on the Search Head.